ovace/art/essays/thoughts.md

 Why do countries with the term "Democratic" or related on their official name, tend to be the least democratic? **People**'s Republic of China, "**Democratic** Republic of Congo".

 Financial institutions make a lot of money.
 As a consequence, they adopt new technologies very quickly.
 The very contrary of educational institutions.

+There is a close link between disruptive tech, and the desire to find bugs / exploits in systems.
+Both of them destabilize enterprises.
+Woz and Jobs started like that: https://en.wikipedia.org/wiki/Blue_box